 After you register for the fair, a list of employers participating in the fair will be displayed.
 You should become familiar with the companies that match your interests.
 You can also review their job positions in Handshake under the “Jobs” tab.
 This could give you some insight on what positions are available and optimize who you should speak with at the fair.

 Handshake is most compatible with the Google Chrome browser.
 Try to test your camera, audio, and internet connection beforehand to avoid any technical difficulties on the day of the event.
 Have a backup plan ready!
-Download the Handshake app on your phone just in case your laptop starts having technical difficulties.
+Download the Handshake app on your phone just in case your laptop starts having technical problems.
 If all else fails, visit Handshake’s Tech Support.

-Also review Handshake’s resource guide for attending virtual career fairs.
+Also, review Handshake’s resource guide for attending virtual career fairs.

-You can review our previous live session where we covered Q&A about the virtual career fairs on our youtube channel below.
+You can review our previous live session, where we covered FAQs on our YouTube channel below.

-Remember the University Career Center is here to help you have a fun and successful experience with the virtual career fairs.
-If you have any questions or would like to gain more information please contact email@example.com
+Remember, the University Career Center is here to help you have a fun and successful experience with the virtual career fairs.
+If you have any questions or would like to gain more information, please contact email@example.com